acgodson/blueband/README.md

 ## IPC Subnet

 Catalog metadata are stored on smart contracts deployed on subnets, facilitating retrieval of IPNS Ids, CIDs and indexed URIs interchangely.
-Here are the details:

-Certainly!
-Here's the information presented in a README table:

 |                   |                                                       |
 | ----------------- | ----------------------------------------------------- |